CosmoLike/cocoa/README.md

         export MINICONDA_INSTALLATION=1
         #export MANUAL_INSTALLATION=1

-The user must uncomment the appropriate key (here, we assume `MINICONDA_INSTALLATION`), and then type the following command
+The user must uncomment the appropriate key (here, we assume `MINICONDA_INSTALLATION` which is the default option), and then type the following command

         $(cocoapy38) cd ./Cocoa/
         $(cocoapy38) source setup_cocoa_installation_packages